alejandro-alcaide/electron-screen-recorder/README.md

 * Have an editor such as MS VSCode, npm and git installed On VSCode terminal or system terminal, type 'npx create-electron-app your-app's-name'.
 This will install the dependencies.

-* To run the project, you can type 'npm start' on the VSCode terminal.
+* To run the project, you can type 'npm start' and 'rs' to restart, on the VSCode terminal.